 These are works of great relevance and international references of the artistic tendencies of the times in which they were created.

-From the unquestionable greatness of local sculptors such as Oteiza or Chillida, to a Mariyn Monroe reflected in the work of Andy Warhol and followed by Richard Serra and his colossal sculptures that form “The Matter of Time”.
+With the collection of Guggenheim Bilbao you will have the unique opportunity to admire the unquestionable greatness of local sculptors such as Oteiza or Chillida, to a Mariyn Monroe reflected in the work of Andy Warhol and followed by Richard Serra and his colossal sculptures that form “The Matter of Time”.

 In addition to the acquisitions made by the Museum of Bilbao, financed by the Basque institutions, the Guggenheim Bilbao, we must consider the great importance of being able to access the works that make up the Solomon Guggenheim Foundation and those of the Peggy Guggenheim Collection in Venice.